ModisWorks/modis/doc/guides/setup.md

     discord_client_id=CLIENT_ID
 )
 ```

+If you don't know how to make your own Discord Bot, have a look at the [Making a Discord Bot](./api-keys.md#making-a-discord-bot) section for step-by-step instructions.

 To make this file, open up a text editor and paste the text.
 Save this file as `launcher.py` (and make sure that it's saving as a .py file rather than a .txt file).
 This file should go in the root directory for Modis (the same one with `requirements.txt`).